-.06 U.S. GAAP do not require comparative financial statements unless the beginning-of-year benefit information is used.
-In this case, a prior-year statement of net assets available for benefits and changes therein must also be presented in order to report on the financial status of the plan.
-The Employee Retirement Income Security Act of 1974 (ERISA) requires a comparative statement of net assets available for benefits.
-The illustrative financial statements are intended to comply with the requirements of ERISA.
+.05 Although U.S. GAAP encourages but does not require comparative financial statements, the Employee Retirement Income Security Act of 1974 (ERISA) requires a comparative statement of net assets available for benefits.
+The illustrative financial statements are intended to comply with the requirements of ER-ISA.

-.07 ERISA and Department of Labor (DOL) regulations require that certain information be included in supplemental schedules, which are not required under U.S. GAAP, and are reported on by the independent auditor.
+.06 ERISA and U.S. Department of Labor (DOL) regulations require that certain information be included in supplemental schedules, which are not required under U.S. GAAP, and reported on by the independent auditor.
 See appendix A of the guide for further discussion of the ERISA and DOL requirements.